IMCC for All

 One of the reasons the Waterfront Hotel Kuching was chosen for IMCC5 was the convenience for delegates who would benefit from staying onsite.
 Hotel rooms at the Waterfront Hotel Kuching are upstairs from the conference centre, making it easier for delegates traveling with famlies and kids, delegates who may need to frequently visit their rooms (for medical or other reasons), or anyone who needs privacy at points throughout the day.
 Further, the Waterfront Hotel Kuching is centrally located to another 8 hotels, all within 10 minutes walk from the main venue.

-We want parents to be able to make the most of IMCC5, while we do understand traveling with kids can be a challenge.
-Please see the IMCC5 'Bringing the Family' page for information on caregiver badges, the lactation and changing room, children's tickets to certain events, and more.
+We want parents to be able to make the most of IMCC5, and we know traveling with kids can be a challenge.
+Please see the IMCC5 'Bringing the Family' for information on services we are offering to parents and legal guardians.
 We are also opening the poster reception to kids under the age of 17 (chaperoned by an IMCC5 delegate) with a free kids' ticket that can be picked up at the registration desk as a means for ocean outreach.
 Additionally, we've strived to end sessions at a reasonable time each day for family time, time to decompress, and to promote an essential part of conferences—networking in a setting outside of session rooms.

 We are working to help make IMCC5 as accessible as possible.
 Anyone who needs accessibility assistance—whether it's getting materials and forms in a different format, onsite accessibility, or a volunteer to help navigate participation--can contact us to make requests.
 We want to help.
 IMCC5 will work to help make your participation at IMCC5 successful.
 Please email us with requests.
 The Accessibility page was formatted to be effective for people who may be using computer software or for those who are visually impaired.
 If you need information in another format, please do not hesitate to contact us.

 It will be possible to submit IMCC abstracts and proposals in languages other than English.
-Delegates can also request offline submission forms in langauges other than English.
-We are working with delegates who wish to present in various languages, allowing them to feel as confident and comfortable as possible during their presentations.
-We will do our best to provide means so people who speak English can enjoy presentations in other languages.
-We are also working with a team of volunteers to give assistance upon request to delegates whose first language is not English but would like to give their presentations in English.
-If you need language assistance or need to present in a language other than English, please email IMCC5 Diversty Chair Luli Martinez.
+Delegates can also request offline submission forms in languages other than English.
+If you would also like to present in a language other than English please contact us as soon as possible and will do our best to accommodate your request.
+We will also do our best to provide means so people who speak English can enjoy presentations in other languages.
+We are additionally working with a team of volunteers to give assistance upon request to delegates whose first language is not English but would like to give their presentations in English.
+If you need language assistance or need to present in a language other than English, please email IMCC5 Diversity Chair Luli Martinez.

 At IMCC, we understand conservation is inherently interdisciplinary and conservation cannot be achieved by natural scientists alone.
 We welcome abstracts, proposals, and participation by any stakeholder, sector, or discipline related to aquatic science and marine conservation.
 The overall theme of IMCCs is Making Marine Science Matter, but several themes for each particular congress are chosen to highlight various issues, local work, and the multiple disciplines needed for conservation success.
 We also always welcome proposals, abstracts, and other content that may not fit into one of the chosen themes.
 For IMCC5, we've increased our efforts to reach out to working groups, societies, NGOs, universities, etc. that specialize in fields other than natural science, including policy, communication, social science, management, diversity, culture, and more.